usc-isi-i2/wd-quality/README.md

 # wd-quality

 This repository contains the materials used  for the paper ["A Study of the Quality of Wikidata" by Kartik Shenoy, Filip Ilievski, Daniel Garijo, Daniel Schwabe and Pedro Szekely](https://arxiv.org/abs/2107.00156).
+A pre-print can be cites as proposed below (a journal paper is currently under revision):

 ```
 @misc{shenoy2021study,